2005-2015 Toyota Tacoma

 Now here's the good news – if you're installing new tweeters, look for a tweeter with a threaded hole on the back.
 Then you can use a backstrap to mount the tweeter to the holes in the factory tweeter bracket.

-Rear door panel removed (Crutchfield Research Photo)
+The DoubleCab's rear door with the panel removed (Crutchfield Research Photo)

 Bass in your Toyota Tacoma